Schwarzlose machine gun: Design

-The initial variants of the M.7/12 had a cyclic rate of about 400 rounds/minute.
-During World War I this was increased to 580 rounds/minute by using a stronger mainspring.
+The Schwarzlose Model 1905, 1907, and 1908 all have a cyclic rate of about 400 rounds/minute.
+In the Model 1907/12, this was increased to 580 rounds/minute by using a stronger mainspring.

 The Schwarzlose was robust and reliable, if used in its intended role as an infantry weapon.
 It met with less success when it was used in roles it had not been designed for, unlike the highly adaptable Maxim-derived machine guns.